Dave-R-GH/arma3-tools-linux-launchers/README.md

 The uninstaller removes the launchers and registry settings created by this package and restores any drive mappings that existed before installation.
-It deliberately preserves `~/Arma3Work-Proton`, the internal `P:` project folder, and copied TexView support files to avoid deleting user data.
+It deliberately preserves `~/Arma3Work-Proton`, the internal `P:` project folder, and copied TexView2 support files to avoid deleting user data.

 ## Known scope